-QUIZZES (40 points)
+QUIZZES (11)

-Each of the homeworks will consist of a series of questions to evaluate knowledge of each week's readings.
+Each of the quizzes will consist of a series of questions to evaluate knowledge of each week's readings.
 These quizzes will be taken through canvas.
-There is no time limit and you are allowed to use any resources you have (book, internet, notes, class mates).
+There is no time limited and you are allowed to use any resources you have (book, internet, notes and classmates).
+You only have one chance.

-CURRENT EVENT (1) 30 points
+CURRENT EVENT (1) 60 points

 This task requires you to find a current event and relate it back to what you have learned in physical geography.
-You will have two options for this assignment (1) you can find a newspaper/magazine article of an even that occurred within the last year (2017) and write a 300+ word summary of what the event is, explain the physical geography concept involved, and how this event relates to physical geography.
+You will have two options for this assignment (1) you can find a newspaper/magazine article of an even that occurred within the last year and write a 300+ word summary of what the event is, explain the physical geography concept involved, and how this event relates to physical geography.
 (2) You can watch a movie documentary and summarize the film in a 300+ word write up, explain the physical geography concepts, and how this film relates to physical geography.
 This assignment is meant to show you the link between what we learn in class to events happening around the world every day.